 This chart describes the expected percentage of people who perform the job of Employee Communications Director that make less than that salary.
 For example 50% of the people who perform the job of Employee Communications Director are expected to make less than the median.

 Directs and oversees communications programs within the organization.
+Designs and implements communication programs according to organizational needs.
 Oversees preparation of internal employee communications regarding company performance, future direction, and corporate or human resource policies.
 Ensures accuracy and timeliness of information distributed.
 May manage the content of brochures, handbooks, memos or emails.
 May act as a liaison with the public relations or corporate communications department.
-Requires a bachelor's degree in a related field and at least 10 years of experience in the field.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on experience and judgment to plan and accomplish goals.
-Performs a variety of complicated tasks.
-Leads and directs the work of others.
-A wide degree of creativity and latitude is expected.
+Requires a bachelor's degree.
 Typically reports to a top executive.
+Manages a departmental sub-function within a broader departmental function.
+Creates functional strategies and specific objectives for the sub-function and develops budgets/policies/procedures to support the functional infrastructure.
+Deep knowledge of the managed sub-function and solid knowledge of the overall departmental function.
+Typically requires 5+ years of managerial experience.
 View full job description